 If you want to ice skate, skip the ice skating at Rockefeller Center and head to the stunning Wollman Rink in Central Park or Bryant Park for the best winter ice skating in New York City.
 If you’re in Bryant Park, step into the beautiful New York Public Library for free warmth and incredible architecture.

-Otherwise, you cannot go wrong seeing a Broadway show, concert at Carnegie Hall, an opera at the Met, or for those on a limited budget, an off/off-off Broadway show or the Met.
+Otherwise, you cannot go wrong seeing a Broadway show, concert at Carnegie Hall, an opera at the Met, or for those on a limited budget, an off/off-off-Broadway show or the Met.

 Staying indoors is an art form with the cold weather although the Union Square Christmas Market is worth browsing.
 It’s better with a hot chocolate.
 To read more about Christmas in New York, I have a dedicated blog post here.

-Even if you miss the Rockefeller Centre tree lighting on November 29th (always verify the date in case of weather related changes) at Rockefeller Center, you still can view the famous tree for the entire season.
+Even if you miss the Rockefeller Centre tree lighting (always verify the date in case of weather-related changes) at Rockefeller Center, you still can view the famous tree for the entire season.

 Central Park is great year-round.
 If you’re lucky, you’ll be able to build snowmen with the rest of New York.
 It’s just absolutely beautiful to walk around, especially if there’s a fresh snowfall.

-If you’re a cocktail lover, don’t miss the pop-up holiday themed bars where you can feel the holiday spirit and enjoy the holiday season in a decked-out bar with festive cocktails.
+If you’re a cocktail lover, don’t miss the pop-up holiday-themed bars where you can feel the holiday spirit and enjoy the holiday season in a decked-out bar with festive cocktails.
 Sippin’ Santa’s Surf Shack opens up in December and serves up expertly made holiday-themed cocktails in a bar full of decorations.
-Similarly, you can visitMiracle on 9th Street in December for more holiday-themed drinks.
+Similarly, you can visit Miracle on 9th Street in December for more holiday-themed drinks.
 I update this post more often about Christmas in NYC.

 Tips for the best things to do during Christmas in New York City

 If you’re curious how the non-Christian New Yorkers spend Christmas, head to your local movie theater and/or Chinese restaurant, which are typically crowded—but open on Christmas.

 New Year’s Eve in New York City

 Who can resist the glitter and glamour of NYC on New Year’s Eve?
 Well, this New Yorker can after doing it once.
 After a memorable and very cold NYE spent standing in a metal pen for hours, I vowed never to do it again, but it is a once in a lifetime thing that every person that I’ve ever met who did it said they’d never do again.

 Tips for going to Times Square for New Year’s Eve

 Do not bring ANY liquids/backpacks/champagne and be prepared to be searched by the police as security is tight.
-If you arrive past the afternoon, the likelihood that you will be in Times Square for the ball drop proper is close to 0.
+If you arrive past the afternoon, the likelihood that you will be in Times Square for the ball drop proper is close to zero.

-Once you get through security in Times Square, you’ll be led into a pen where you’ll spend your time befriending you new pen-mates.
+Once you get through security in Times Square, you’ll be led into a pen where you’ll spend your time befriending your new pen-mates.
 Although drinking lots beforehand seems like fun, you will regret that once you’re in the pen.

 If you’re set on going to Times Square on New Year’s Eve, know that the nearby train stations are shut-down and you’ll need to walk quite a while from the avenues blocks over.
 Check that day on which subway stations are open.
 We were able to take a train into 59th street to give an idea of how far you will need to walk.

 The sheer energy from Times Square on New Year’s Eve is INCREDIBLE to experience even if you’re in a pen for hours, but you’ll experience it even if you’re in the nearby bars.
 Just be aware that there’s a mad dash for the trains after midnight everywhere and you won’t arrive back until very late due to the schedule/delays.

 General Tips for visiting New York during the holiday season

 Public transit will be running.
 The schedule is often reduced on holidays to a Sunday schedule, which makes the trains/buses more crowded as they run less often, but you will be able to take the LIRR, bus, subway, and Staten Island Ferry.

 Where to Stay in New York during the Holidays

 Be sure to book far in advance.
-If you’re interested in the Thanksgiving parade or Times Square, it might be worth it to look into the cost of hotels along the route/close to the action.
+If you’re interested in the Thanksgiving parade or Times Square, it might be worth it to look into the cost of hotels near the route/close to the action.
 For more advice on where to stay in New York on a budget, read more here.